Yoshi028/Hotel-Booking-Cancellation-Analysis/README.md

 # 🏨 Hotel Booking Analysis Dashboard (Power BI)

 ## 📌 Overview
-This project analyzes hotel booking data to identify
-**booking patterns and cancellation risk factors**,
+This project analyzes hotel booking and cancellation behavior to identify patterns in lead time, market segments, and cancellation risk.
-and presents insights through an interactive **Power BI dashboard**.

-The project follows an end-to-end analytics workflow, including
-data cleaning, exploratory data analysis (EDA), insight generation,
-and visualization, with a strong focus on practical, business-oriented analysis.
+The analysis was conducted using BigQuery (SQL), Python, and Power BI.

 ---